richgel999/ufo_data/bin/anon_pdf.md

 *   [https://youtu.be/BJieA8lvucw](https://youtu.be/BJieA8lvucw)

 **(PUBLIC DOMAIN)** - 22 March 2017 — DOE’s National Nuclear Security Administration (NNSA) publicly discloses its partnership with NASA for planetary defense.
 Both agencies work with FEMA to determine potentially hazardous near-Earth objects and prepare for them.
 NNSA’s three national security laboratories, Sandia, Los Alamos and Lawrence Livermore, assist.
 NNSA’s Office of Defense Programs (DP) sponsors technical research.
-It is possible the NNSA has relevant UAP information that it has not reported to centralized bodies like the UAPTF.
+It is possible the NNSA has relevant UAP information that it has not reported to centralized bodies like the **UAPTF**.

 *   [https://youtu.be/DCH88oy_sB8](https://youtu.be/DCH88oy_sB8)
 *   [https://www.osti.gov/biblio/1811856](https://www.osti.gov/biblio/1811856)